 Two landmark federal laws will invest nearly $700 billion in infrastructure, grid improvement, energy-related research, rebates and more.
 The Minnesota Department of Commerce is dedicated to making the most of this historic opportunity to build a stronger, more resilient Minnesota.

-Federal funding will impact Minnesotans many ways.
-Learn about the Bipartisan Infrastructure Law - also known as the Infrastructure Investment and Jobs Act (IIJA) - and Inflation Reduction Act (IRA) here and about federal funding opportunities below.
+Energy-related federal funding will impact Minnesotans many ways.
+Learn about the Bipartisan Infrastructure Law - also known as the Infrastructure Investment and Jobs Act (IIJA) - and Inflation Reduction Act (IRA) here and about energy-related federal funding opportunities below.

 The federal government usually follows the following announcement structure for a specific funding opportunity: 1) Issuing a Request for Information (RFI); 2) Issuing a Notice of Intent (NOI); 3) Issuing a Notice of Funding Opportunity (NOFO) or Funding Opportunity Announcement (FOA).
 The federal agency offering the funding opportunity generally also holds webinars during the various stages to fully communicate details of the funding opportunity and assist in stakeholder planning.